pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 To un-assign a mis-identified line, the select that line and press the ``z`` key.
 This will remove that line ID.
 To recalculate the fit (if this was not done automatically already) the user can press the ``f`` key.
 This will update the Fit plot and the Residuals.

+Once there are at least two lines identified so that a linear fit can be made, the user can toggle the horizontal axis to change from a pixel scale to the current wavelength scale by pressing the `w` key.
+The vertical axis can also be changed from linear scale to logarithmic scale by pressing the `y` key.

 Changing the polynomial order of the fit